Privacy Policy

 • Nextcloud: Stores all uploaded files, profile information, and related data consistent with standard Nextcloud service use.

 • Arivertisements: Aside from standard system logs necessary for operation, no user data is collected.
+The web server logs are sanitised to remove the user agent and referrer data to protect the cross-origin privacy of users.

 On this website specifically:

-How Your Data Is Used
+# How Your Data Is Used

 The collected data (and logs) is primarily used to: